openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 We will adjust our current architectural process by:

 - Formalizing and clarifying an **Architectural Advisory Process** in which we conversationally provide input on and promptly review the status of ADRs, as well as review updates to our architectural principles and tech radar, with the goal of enabling more effective, informed decision making.
-- Improve the discoverability of stakeholders and experts via a **decision maker's checklist**.
+- Improve the discoverability of stakeholders and subject matter experts via a **decision maker's checklist**.
 - Set decision makers up for success by using the Architectural Advisory Process to **vet changes to our architectural principles and tech radar**.
 Both are crucial inputs into the decision making process by helping to align our community on our architectural values and technology choices.

 Architectural Advisory Process (AAP)
 ------------------------------------

 We'll create an Architecture Advisory Process to add structure to today's informal review of ADRs.
-The goal of this process is to review ADRs with relevant stakeholders and experts.
+The goal of this process is to review ADRs with relevant stakeholders and subject matter experts.
 Conversations in the advisory process need to take place promptly so that decisions do not feel blocked on gathering advice.

 We intend to also use the Advisory Process over time to revisit and iterate on our architectural principles with the goal of ensuring they're specific, measurable, achievable, realistic, and testable. (a variation of SMART criteria)  Similarly, like ADRs and architectural principles, we can use the process to review and adjust Open edX Tech Radar blips.